MaxNickell/PROVE/README.md

 - Grounding Dino is missing objects passed in, giving low confidence, and not using labels properly
 - Grounding DINO is broken
 - Bunch of random warnings possibly related to transformers
+- DeepSeek-VL2 requires an old version of Transformers to run (transformers==4.38.2) but Grounding Dino needs a newer version(transformers>=4.40.0)

 ## Hyperparameters
 - model checkpoints